jb753/turbigen/src/turbigen/CLI.md

 shapes everything in between: a two-sided `clark` thickness is driven so that both surface Mach distributions of one row, at one span fraction, match the curves `turbigen.clark` draws from `Ma_peak`, `z_peak`, `Ma_LE` and `Ma_PS`.
+`Ma_peak` is over the row exit relative Mach number, and a design whose target peak `Ma_peak * Ma_TE` exceeds one is refused: the curve has no shock in it.

 **The level belongs to the blade count.** At a fixed duty the area enclosed by the isentropic Mach loop is the blade circulation, which the pitch sets; a